kunalgorithm/graphql-fullstack/README.md

 ⚡️ Deploy a full-featured production-ready web application in less than 60 seconds.

 🔐 Allow users to sign up and log in with an email and password, view their profiles and data, and log out.
+Outputs feedback for loading and errors states to enhance UX.

 📃 Includes a splash page, login page, sign up page, and dashboard.

-🤖‍‍ Uses prebuilt commonly-used components, including a sidebar, top navigation bar, animated line graph with [Recharts](http://recharts.org/en-US/), and [Material Icons](https://material.io/resources/icons/).
+🤖‍‍ Includes wired up forms, queries, mutations, snackbars, and more commonly used components.

 ☁️ [Zero Config Deployments](https://zeit.co/blog/zero-config).
 It just works 🔥